 Biden's sweeping infrastructure, social spending bills finally get a vote

-The two pieces of legislation include the biggest upgrade of America's roads, bridges and airports in a generation and the largest expansion of social programs since the 1960s.
+The two pieces of legislation represent momentous action by Biden and Congress, including the biggest upgrade of America's roads, bridges and airports in a generation and the largest expansion of social programs since the 1960s.

 The Democratic-controlled House was also expected to enact the Senate-passed infrastructure bill and send it on to the White House for Biden's signature.

-An affirmative vote would bolster the credibility of Biden's pledge to halve U.S. greenhouse gas emissions from 2005 levels by 2030 during the U.N. climate conference taking place in Glasgow, Scotland.
+An affirmative vote would bolster the credibility of Biden's pledge to halve U.S. greenhouse gas emissions from 2005 levels by 2030 during the U.N. climate conference taking place in Glasgow.

 Biden, who left for Europe last week for the climate conference and a meeting of G20 leaders without a deal on the legislation, spent part of Thursday night calling various House members and urging them to approve the $1.75 trillion reconciliation bill, a White House official said.